umakiyer/VBA-Challenge/README.md

 Used the array to store the tickers, tickervolumes, starting price & ending price of the stock for the day.
 Initialized the arrays to stored the values in the array using loop.
-Created header and formatted the header in the All_Stock Analysis tab.
+Created header and formatted the header in the All Stocks Analysis tab.
-Using the loops wrote in the All_Stock Analysis tab the ticker name, volume of the stocks & the return.
+Using the loops wrote in the All Stocks Analysis tab the ticker name, volume of the stocks & the return.
 Formatted the total daily volume column to number format with comma.
-"Return" Column was formatted to red if the return was negative & green if the return was positive.
+"Return" Column was formatted to red color if the return on stocks was negative & green color if the return on stocks was positive.

 After Refractoring
 ![image](Resources/VBA_Challenge_2017.png)![image](Resources/VBA_Challenge_2018.png)